SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - If any damage is detected due to such a mismatch, the file should be rejected as "Structurally Unsound."
 - Like E-mu® SoundFont® 2.x and Werner SF3, developers can create programs which correct "Structurally Unsound" files of version 4 and later.
-- A specification for such a program will be ready for 4.00.8.
+- Please refer to the File Repair Specification for help on how to create such a program.

 # Section 4: RF64 file format of SFe32, version 4.00